tsangsiu/RB120_OOP/Assessments/Practice_Problems/practice_problems.md

 Upon instantiation, the method `Bear#initialize` is invoked with an arguement `"black"` passed into it.
 The `super` keyword in the method invokes the method of the same name up in the method lookup path, which is `Animal#initialize`, and passes all arguments to it.
 As `Animal#initialize` does not accept any argument, Ruby throws an `ArgumentError`.

 By default, the `super` keyword invokes the method of the same name up in the method lookup path, and passes all arguments passed to the method where the `super` is called.
 If we do not want to pass any of the given argument, we should explicitly state that like so: `super()`.

+### Attempt 2

+The line 13 will raise `ArgumentError`.

+On line 13, a new `Bear` object is attempted to be instantiated.
+The class method `::new` is invoked on the class `Bear` with an argument `"black"`.
+The invocation of `::new` trigger the invocation of `Bear#initialize`.
+Upon the invocation of `Bear#initialize`, the keyword `super` invokes the method of the same name in the superclass, which is `Animal`, and passes all arguments that is passed to `Bear#initialize` (which is `"black"`) to `Animal#initialize`.
+However, `Animal#initialize` does not accept any arguments, hence raising `ArgumentError`.

+This demonstrates that the `super` keyword invokes the method of the same name in the superclass and passes all arguments that are passed to the current method to it.
+If we wish to pass no arguments to the method of the same name in the superclass, we should explicitly state like so: `super()`.

 ## 10